Web Design Web Development

 There are three essential components that a website’s back end consists of:

 • A database, which is a collection of related data tables.
 To manage databases, backend developers use various DBMS (Database Management Systems).
-Some examples include MySQL and Oracle.
+Some examples include MySQL and Oracle, and techniques like transferring data from SQL Server to Redshift for optimized data handling.
 There are also tools for dealing with other aspects of backend operations in this context, such as observing your database health and detecting suspicious activity which might suggest it is being targeted by malicious third parties.
 Implementing them effectively is a must, because database integrity is innately tied to site performance, so it cannot afford to be left to chance.

 • A server, which is a computer that hosts the database.